lewagon/dotfiles/04-Front-End/04-JS-and-DOM/01-Even-or-odd/README.md

  serve
 ```

-When you open your browser you will see a list of checks which are red.
+When you open your browser, you will see a list of checks which are red.
 Your goal is to fix the `evenOrOdd` function so that all the checks pass.
 Whenever you make a change in your JS file you need to **refresh the browser** to see your code reflected.

 Try to put a `console.log(number)` in your `eventOrOdd` function, open your browser's console and have a look.
 You should see 3 results: `0`, `1` and `2`.
 These come from the `check` function in the `event_or_odd_examiner.js` file in the `spec` folder.
-These specs (or tests) outputs what you see in your current browser?

 As long as the `eventOrOdd` function is not done, the tests will be red.
 They will turn green once you have implemented the correct function.